OntimizeWeb/ontimize-web-ngx/README.md

     - copyfiles -u 3 ./projects/ontimize-web-ngx/assets/svg/ontimize-icon-set.svg ./dist/ontimize-web-ngx/assets (Copy the assets folder to distribution folder)
     - cd dist/ontimize-web-ngx && npm pack (From the distribution folder we create a .tgz file to import in our project)

-The script `prodbuild` executes the following commands:

-    - ng build
-    - scss-bundle -p scss-bundle-ontimize.config.json (Bundles all scss linked files in one file that will be the one we import in our project)
-    - scss-bundle -p scss-bundle-theme.config.json (With this 2 tasks we will be able to use variables, mixins, keyframes ... in our project)
-    - copyfiles -u 3 ./projects/ontimize-web-ngx/assets/svg/ontimize-icon-set.svg ./dist/ontimize-web-ngx/assets (Copy the assets folder to distribution folder)

 We are working on solve those warning messages that appear on building the library.